 In my book “The Spirit of Prophecy” I describe how it is possible that the Antichrist is not from Rome but from Edom.
 I examined the eye witness account of the destruction of Jerusalem and showed that the Idumeans, or Edomites, actually began the destruction.
 Furthermore I examined several prophecies regarding the people of Edom and showed that they are all very negative and overwhelmingly timed to coincide with the Great Tribulation period, and Armageddon.

-Interestingly, the people of Jordan comprise the descendants of the biblical tribes of Edom, Moab, and Ammon.
+Interestingly, the people of the nation just to the east of Israel comprise the descendants of the biblical tribes of Edom, Moab, and Ammon.
 The city of Amman, the capital, is named after its founding tribe Ammon, one of the sons of Lot.
-More importantly, Amman Jordan was originally known as the city of seven jabals (Arabic), or seven mountains!
+More importantly, Amman was originally known as the city of seven jabals (Arabic for mountains)!
 Amman was a Rome wannabe, and is famous for its many Roman ruins!

 Of course the passage in question speaks of this city as one that trades with the merchants of the earth through shipping.
 Amman is not a port, however the passage does not say that this city is a port, only that the merchants sit in their ship afar off and watch her burn.
 The nearest port to Amman is actually Tel-Aviv/Jaffa, only 60 miles away.
 It would be very possible for ships to sit outside of the port of Jaffa, and watch the smoke of Amman’s burning, rising from behind the hills of Israel!
 They could also see the same pillar of smoke from the red sea near Eilat.